-In addition to writing, I maintain web pages for non-profit organizations.
+In addition to writing, I co-teach a basic beekeeping course and maintain web pages for non-profit organizations.

 I’ve been writing since I was about ten.
 In my professional life, I was required to write for scholarly journals in order to get tenure.
 The texts are dry and dated.
 Don’t bother looking for them.
 Only since retirement have I been able to pursue writing fiction full time.